How Much Compensation For Slip Trip Or Fall Claims At Work?

 - Slip, Trip and Fall Claims FAQ

 The dedicated service we offer for trip or fall compensation starts with a free consultation.
 This means that you never pay anything upfront.
 It’s crucial that we understand your claim and how much we can do to help, so our initial consultation costs nothing.
-After you contact us, we will set up a fact-finding session with one of our legal advisers.
+After you contact us, we will set up a fact-finding session with one of our specialist solicitors.
 There is no obligation to continue with your claim after this session if you do not wish to do so.

 The initial meeting serves the purpose of gathering all the necessary information on your slip, trip and fall claim.
-All of the pertinent details regarding the accident, the environment it took place in, the severity of your injuries and the impact it’s had on your life.
+All of the pertinent details regarding the accident, the environment it took place in, the severity of your fall injuries and the impact it’s had on your life.

 During this first meeting, we will evaluate whether you have a valid claim and will give you an estimate of what level of slip, trip and fall compensation you could receive.
 We understand that this is a particularly challenging time for you and the uncertainty of the process can be daunting.
 Therefore, we are here to lend support and answer any questions you may have.